-The Council's insurance provision (held for known future insurance claims resulting from the Council's self-insurance of liability risks and fire damage) received a full actuarial assessment of the Insurance Fund position as at 31 March 2013.
-The next actuarial review is being undertaken in 2017/18.
+The Council's insurance provision (held for known future insurance claims resulting from the Council's selfinsurance of liability risks and fire damage) received a full actuarial assessment of the Insurance Fund position as at 31 March 2017.
+The next actuarial review is being undertaken in 2020/21.
 The provision is based upon updated professional estimates of continuing open claims identified in that year's assessment.
-It also reflects claims they have currently received for which they expect payment in the next 12 months.
+It also reflects claims currently received for which payment is expected in the next 12 months.

 During 1992/93, the then Council's insurers, Municipal Mutual Insurance (MMI), ceased accepting new business.
 The Council is a member of a scheme of arrangement that has been put into place to try to ensure an orderly settlement of the run-off of MMI.
-The scheme of arrangement was triggered in 2012/13 and the Council was required to pay a levy of £426K in 2013/14, for which a provision was made in 2012/13 accounts; representing 15% of claims payments made to date.
+The scheme of arrangement was triggered in 2012/13 and the Council was required to pay a levy of £0.426m in 2013/14, for which a provision was made in 2012/13 accounts; representing 15% of claims payments made to date.
 MMI in setting this 15% levy chose a mid-point based upon on actuarial analysis of potential future losses with the aim of ensuring a solvent run off of current losses and those yet to emerge.
 This means the Council will be required to fund 25% of all payments for any newly reported losses during the period of MMI policy coverage prior to 1993.
 The Council has sufficient funds in its Insurance reserve to cover this exposure.

-Other Provisions include:

-• £0.681m to cover HRA disputed invoices and disrepair cases
+Other provisions include amounts to cover HRA disputed invoices and disrepair case and smaller provisions.